hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 In case this doesnt seem to work for you, you can always force things by calling fetch_data and passing ForceRemote=True opts to it.

+20210328IST1722

+Some Indexes added to the mix.
+Or one could always look at index funds in the worst case.

+MaShaMinT added to ProcDataEx RollingRet meta data/label.